-If you fly internationally into Nepal you will land in Kathmandu, the capital city.
-From there, you can get a bus to Pokhara which takes 6-8 hours.
+If you fly internationally into Nepal, you will land in Kathmandu, the capital city.
+From there, you can get a bus to Pokhara, which takes 6-8 hours.
 The buses run every day in the morning between Pokhara and Kathmandu.

-Where to stay in Pokhara
+Things to do in Pokhara

 Do you need experience to go paragliding?